rcos/rcos-handbook/docs/work_groups/README.md

 - Writing a brief evaluation of each work group member at the end of the semester

 ### Leaving a Work Group
 By default, each Work Group's membership will reset at the beginning of each semester.
-Students are encouraged to continue their efforts
+Students are encouraged to continue their position into the next semester, but this is not a requirement.
+As all Work Group positions are volunteer based, a student may elect to leave a Work Group mid-semester - though they are encouraged to stay for the rest of the semester when possible.

 ### Defunct Work Groups
 If there are no students or alumni available or willing to manage a Work Group, it should designated as _defunct_.
 Should a Work Group become defunct, the link to its documentation should be removed from the RCOS handbook's sidebar and moved into this section.
 This method enables future members find defunct groups and resurrect them if they desire.